saiganeshanalytics/Retail-ECommerce-Sales-Performance-Analysis/Dashboard/README.md

-This folder contains the Power BI dashboard (.pbix) file.
+This folder contains the Power BI dashboard (.pbix) developed for the Retail & E-Commerce Sales Performance Analysis project.